sim51/react-sigma/README.md

 ### Import

-Package is composed of a css file and a list of react components & hooks.
+Package is composed of a _css file_ and a _list of react components & hooks_.

 For the js part, everything is export in the package entrypoint, so you can do this